 - WooCommerce has the largest market share of a whopping 23.43% among the entire eCommerce industry.

-According to the latest report of Statista (April 2021), WooCommerce is one of the most leading eCommerce platforms with an enormous 23.43% market share worldwide.
-And two of its closest competitors Shopify and Magento, have a market share of 3.69% and 2.32%, respectively.
+According to the latest report of Statista (April 2021), WooCommerce is one of the leading eCommerce platforms with an enormous 23.43% market share worldwide.
+And two of its closest competitors of WooCommerce are Shopify and Magento, which have a market share of 3.69% and 2.32%, respectively.
 And you can see the difference between WooCommerce with its closest competitors is pretty much enormous.
 It shows how ahead WooCommerce is of the competition.

 - WooCommerce is used by 20% of All WordPress Websites.